 1. Check The Pay Amount

-One of the most common ways you’re disqualified from a survey is because you tried a high-paying survey.
+One of the most common reasons for disqualification is trying a high-paying survey.

 2. Update Your Profile